Residency interview prep tips

 As for residency interview thank-you letters, yes, write them.
 Some programs will give you a preference on whether to do thank you note after residency interview electronically via email or by hand.

-3. Dr. Sean, matched into emergency medicine (Read full story here)
+3. Dr. Sean, U.S. graduate DO, matched into emergency medicine (Read full story here)

 After application submission the next few months were the most anxiety inducing days of my life, well maybe second most, just behind Step 1/Level 1 preparation and examination.
 During this time, I was constantly refreshing my emails, hoping to be the first to schedule an interview.
 Thankfully, several EM residencies decided to go for a unified release date, where they sent their first waves of interview invitations all on one day.
 However, there were many that did not.
 It seemed like a free-for-all much of the time, and whoever just so happened to be on their phone at the right time would get their pick of interview times.
 It was difficult because there are many services that residencies use to schedule interviews, thalamus, ERAS, interview broker, and even their own proprietary calendars.
 To keep them straight I would just use my personal calendar and put them in immediately as soon as I got them.
 A few times I was able to switch around interviews around so I could accommodate other interviews that had less dates.
 It was stressful, and it felt a slow trickle.